In brief

 Divorce with children and an international component

 A client was divorcing a partner who lived and worked abroad.
-It was not immediately clear which court had jurisdiction or which law would apply, nor were the arrangements for the daily care of the children and child support.
+The question of which court had jurisdiction and which law would apply was not clear beforehand, nor were the arrangements for the children.

 Mediation followed by legal proceedings

-A client had previously undergone a mediation process, but it had ended without result.
+A client had previously undergone a mediation process without result.
 The parties fundamentally disagreed on the division of the home’s equity and the amount of spousal alimony.

-After analyzing the positions taken, legal proceedings were chosen for the alimony issue, combined with an out-of-court settlement regarding the residence.
-Depending on the circumstances, a combined approach—partly consultation, partly legal proceedings—is sometimes the most practical route.
+After analyzing the positions taken, a legal procedure was chosen for the alimony question, combined with an out-of-court settlement regarding the home.
+Depending on the circumstances, a combined approach can offer a workable way out where mediation alone yields insufficient results.

 Our Attorneys at Law